itsjustgalileo/cpp_template/README.md

 target_include_directories(${PROJECT} PUBLIC ${CMAKE_SOURCE_DIR}/Lib)
 target_link_libraries(${PROJECT} PUBLIC Lib)
 ```
+* Change the names of App & Lib in the root CMakeLists.txt to the chosen names.

 If you are not a cmake first-time user, you can change the project files as you like.